eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 ### The project

-The EAMENA project (Endangered Archaeology in Middle East and North Africa), led by the University of Oxford in partnership with the universities of Durham and Leicester and funded by Arcadia since 2015.
-It starts with the destruction of Palmyra in 2016 by ISIS.
+The EAMENA project (Endangered Archaeology in Middle East and North Africa), led by the University of Oxford in partnership with the universities of Durham and Leicester and funded by Arcadia since 2015 focuses on documenting endangered archaeology and cultural heritage.

+The EAMENA project started with the destruction of Palmyra in 2016 by ISIS.

 <br>